-That’s only part of the cost-savings that can be seen with overlays, though.
+That’s only part of the cost-savings that you can see with overlays, though.

 It’s also a quick fix, Owens says — again stressing the need for a structurally sound slab underneath the overlay.

-“With our product you can be walking on it in about eight hours and driving on it in 24,” he says.
+“With our products you can walk on it in about eight hours.
+And, you can drive on it in 24,” he says.

 The other big advantage with many of these products: They have a longer open time, says Stone Edge Surfaces’ Grogg.

-“You can manipulate it, move it, change it, carve it or do what you want to do with it, versus standard concrete,” he says.
+“You can manipulate it, move it, change it or carve it.
+You can do what you want to do with it, versus standard concrete,” he says.
 “If you mess it up a bit, you have time to fix it.
-Still, it’s made up of the same materials, so it generally reacts the same as concrete does.”
+Still, the same materials make it up, so it generally reacts the same as concrete does.”

 GCI’s Kummer agrees.
 “There’s nothing complicated about it,” he concludes.